Valsodark/Api_rnn/README.md

 ## About
 This is a project for phishing detection using machine learning in python.
 Where we used tensorflow to train a model then deploy it as a api service with fastapi.
+For the training we used recurrent units witch you can find more about [here](https://en.wikipedia.org/wiki/Gated_recurrent_unit)

 ## Documentation
 1. FastApi